slatedocs/slate/source/index.html.md

 `objects_to_annotate` is an array of strings describing the different types of objects you'd like annotated.

-You can optionally provide additional plaintext instructions via the `instruction` parameter.
+You can optionally provide additional [markdown-enabled](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) instructions via the `instruction` parameter.

 You can also optionally set `with_labels` to `true`, which will have Scalers provide labels for each box specifying what type of object it is.
 The labels will be strings in the `objects_to_annotate` list.